Diana Dors: Theatre and Maurice Elvey

-Dors' film career started to improve when she was cast in a support role in My Wife's Lodger (1952), directed by Maurice Elvey.
-Elvey cast her in a small role in another low budget comedy called The Great Game (1953) made by Adelphi Films.
+Dors' film career started to improve when she was cast in a support role in My Wife's Lodger (1952), directed by Maurice Elvey, who subsequently cast her in a small role in another low-budget comedy called The Great Game (1953) made by Adelphi Films.

-In December 1952 Dors appeared on stage in It Remains to be Seen which only ran seven performances.
+In December 1952, Dors appeared on stage in It Remains to be Seen, which only ran seven performances.
 The Observer said Dors "bangs at it with goodwill."
-The Daily Telegraph said she "carries blondeness to its ultimate pitch, works very hard and is likeable as a good-hearted little trollop."
+The Daily Telegraph said she "carries blondeness to its ultimate pitch, works very hard, and is likeable as a good-hearted little trollop."

-In March 1953 Dors did a cabaret act in Glasgow.
+In March 1953, Dors did a cabaret act in Glasgow.
 Variety said she showed "little ability to be a personality act."
-She began touring a variety act and would perform variations of this act throughout her career.
+She began touring a variety act and performed variations of this act throughout her career.

 Adelphi were impressed by Dors, announcing in February 1953 that they had bought the screen rights to the popular play Is Your Honeymoon Really Necessary?
 (1953) as a vehicle for Dors; it was directed by Elvey in April.
 Her fee was £1,000 for four weeks work.
 She was paid that for another comedy, It's a Grand Life (1953) with Frank Randle.

-Dors had a support part for Hammer in The Saint's Return (1954).
+Dors had a supporting part for Hammer in The Saint's Return (1954).
 In September 1953 the producer of that movie, Julian Lesser, announced he had an option for Dors' services on two more movies.

 British stardom

-Dors career stepped up another level when cast in a supporting role in a prison drama, The Weak and the Wicked (1954), directed by J. Lee Thompson alongside Glynis Johns.
+Dors' career stepped up another level when she was cast in a supporting role alongside Glynis Johns in a prison drama, The Weak and the Wicked (1954), directed by J. Lee Thompson.
 She made the movie in August 1953, only a few weeks after having been convicted in real life of stealing alcohol from a friend's house.
 By this stage she was earning a reported £12,000 a year.
-When the film came out it was a big hit in Britain and earned Dors some excellent reviews.
+When the film came out, it was a big hit in Britain and earned Dors some excellent reviews.

-She played Aladdin as a Christmas pantomime in 1953 and did "The Lovely Place" for Rheingold Theatre on TV.
+She played Aladdin as a Christmas pantomime in 1953 and did The Lovely Place for Rheingold Theatre on TV.
 In April 1954 she said "I'm picking and choosing my parts now.
 That doesn't mean I'm waiting for the perfect part, but I'm sick to death of being the sexy siren."

 In 1954, Hamilton had the idea of exploiting the newly printed technology of 3D.
-He engaged photographer Horace Roye to take a number of nude and semi-nude photographs of Dors which Hamilton subsequently had published in two forms; the semi-nude pictures were issued as a set called "Diana Dors 3D: the ultimate British Sex Symbol", which was sold together with a pair of 3D glasses; the full-nude test shot photographs became part of Roye's booklet London Models (1954).
+He engaged photographer Horace Roye to take a number of nude and seminude photographs of Dors, which Hamilton subsequently had published in two forms; the semi-nude pictures were issued as a set called "Diana Dors 3D: the ultimate British Sex Symbol", which was sold together with a pair of 3D glasses; the full-nude test shot photographs became part of Roye's booklet London Models (1954).
 Police pressed charges, alleging the books were obscene but a court ruled that they were not.